vannguyengd/gooddata-ui/docs/30_tips__embed_dashboard.md

     import { DashboardView } from "@gooddata/sdk-ui-ext";
     ```

-3. Create an `DashboardView` component in your app, and provide it with the project ID and the visualization identifier that you obtained at Step 1:
+3. Create a `DashboardView` component in your app, and provide it with the project ID and the visualization identifier that you obtained at Step 1:

     ```jsx
     import { DashboardView } from "@gooddata/sdk-ui-ext";